Do you have feedback, questions, concerns, or a complaint?

 The law is adversarial, at times, and there will be winners and losers.

-We uphold your right to be angry, and your right to voice your opinion.
-However, we would prefer to work with you to make the situation right for you, and we hope that you will reach out to us to work through a resolution, as a first step.
+We uphold your right to be angry and your right to voice your opinion.
+However, we would prefer to work with you to make the situation right for you, and we hope you will reach out to us to work through a resolution as a first step.

-When I started working at Dagger Law, four years ago, I was admittedly a bit naïve about how a legal practice runs.
-There are aspects to the business that are common among all businesses, and then there are those areas that are unique to Law firms.
-As I interacted with our clients, and others who were seeking legal help and had not yet made a decision on what to do about it, I began to see some common threads in the misconceptions about what happens when you hire an attorney.
-I would like to discuss an area that causes frequent misunderstandings, and that is the retainer fee.
+When I started working at Dagger Law four years ago, I was admittedly naïve about legal work.
+As I interacted with our clients and others seeking legal help, I began to see some common threads in the misconceptions about what happens when you hire an attorney.
+There are aspects to the business that are common among all companies, and then there are those areas that are unique to Law firms.
+I want to discuss an area that causes frequent misunderstandings, and that is the retainer fee.